Arthur Hayden Locke

 Elizabeth

 Thomas.
 He According to one section of the book, DuBuffett Genealogy entitled, "Some Prominent Virginia Families", there was a direct connection to the famous John Locke, the English Philosopher.
 Meverall was a "lineal" descendant, and "was in possession of many old family peices of silver, etc., etc., which proved his connection unmistakably".1 He Meverell Locke, SMC, 4/20/1764 - 5/5/1764 Son: Meverell, two tracts I bought of Stourton Edwards Called 'St Tomas with Addition', 455 ac. and 'Doe Park', 69 ac; a sow and shoats.
 Wife Elizabeth,m 'hulston' 100 ac, 'Truman's Lodge' 150 ac.
 'Part of Keech' and 'Price Rest' 58 ac; 'Part of John Edwards Discovery' 165 ac; 'Truman and Truman Humting Quarter' 200 ac. during her life3 and at her decease to his sons Jesse Locke, George Locke and Thomas Locke.
 Remainder of estate to my six children: Jesse, George, Anne, Mary, Elizabeth, and Thomas.
-He married Elizabeth Edwards.
-Meverall Locke was born circa 1710 at Maryland; Originally thought this was 1710.
-Vann uncovered information showing this as 1728.
-He died in May 1764; One source said 1762...so, not quiet sure yet because:
+He was born in 1716 at Maryland; Originally thought this was 1710.
+Vann uncovered information showing this as 1716.
+He married Elizabeth Edwards before 1750.
+Meverall Locke died in May 1764; One source said 1762...so, not quiet sure yet because:

 Probated in 1764.
 Currently, the only physical record of a John Locke in St. Mary’s County is when a John Lock witnessed the will of Meverell Lock in 1764.
 This John Locke was most likely Meverell’s nephew through either of his brothers, James Hulse or Philip Lock.
 Other than that, we need to use circumstantial evidence to link the lock brothers of Halifax with the Locke family of Maryland.
 Reference: (an unknown value) in February 2013.2